JulianPaoloThiry/tsw/MissionInfo/readme.txt

 INSTALLATION
 ------------
-NOTE: Be sure to uninstall version 1 using the instructions found in that
-      version's readme.txt before installing version 2.0 or later.
-NOTE: If you are installing version 2.0.1 on top of an existing installation,
-	  you will need to delete the following three files:
-	  • \Data\Gui\Customized\Flash\MissionTracker\LoginPrefs.bxml
-	  • \Data\Gui\Customized\Flash\MissionTracker\LoginPrefs.xml
-	  • \Data\Gui\Customized\Flash\MissionTracker\Modules.bxml

 Unpack the archive to <your TSW folder>\Data\Gui\Customized\
 You should end up with the following files at a minimum:
 • \Data\Gui\Customized\Flash\MissionTracker\MissionTracker.swf